AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 > - Admin rights in AJO for channel and configuration setup.
 > - Access to your mobile app's source code (iOS, Android, or cross‑platform framework).
 > - Your app has the required OS‑level capabilities enabled (for example, push permissions, notification service extensions, background modes).

-Mobile implementations in Journey Optimizer begin with the **Adobe Experience Platform Mobile SDK** integration in your app.
-SDKs are essential for data collection and interaction with Adobe Experience Platform (AEP) and its applications, such as Adobe Journey Optimizer (AJO).

 The Mobile SDK: